-In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
-ASU 2016-13 replaces the incurred loss impairment methodology with a methodology that reflects expected credit losses.
+In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments," which has subsequently been amended by ASU No. 2019-04 and ASU No. 2020-03.
+ASU No. 2016-13 replaces the incurred loss impairment methodology with a methodology that reflects expected credit losses.
 The update is intended to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
-We adopted the standard as of January 1, 2020 and there was no material impact on our financial statements.
+We adopted ASU No. 2016-13 as of January 1, 2020 and ASU No.'s 2019-04 and 2020-03 as of July 1, 2020 and there was no material impact on our financial statements.